 Use your shuttle finger to wrap the yarn under the needle to the nearside, then back over the needle to the default position on the farside again, then use the left needle to lift the stitch off the needle to the nearside and discard it.

 Notice how similar purling is to knitting.
-The only difference is that the needle tip is slightly farther away when wrapping the yarn, but because the motions used to work these two stitches are nearly identical, you will find it easy to achieve the same speed and even tension for Purl as for Knit.
+Because the motions used to work these two stitches are nearly identical, you will find it easy to achieve the same speed and even tension for Purl as for Knit.

 Mixed Knit and Purl

 It is also easy to combine the two stitches such as for a ribbing or a brocade pattern.
-The motion used to bring the yarn between the needles when changing from Knit to Purl is almost the same as the one used to wrap the yarn.
+The motion used to bring the yarn between the needles when changing from Knit to Purl is almost the same as the one used to wrap the yarn for a stitch.
 In fact, when you watch someone work this way, it can be difficult to tell when they are knitting or purling, or just moving the yarn.